Jonathan Nez, Buu Nygren advance for Navajo presidency - KESQ

 “It’s very clear new leadership is wanted across the Navajo Nation,” the 35-year-old told The Associated Press.
 “Just the amount of people who came to vote in a Navajo election where floods were happening, roads were terrible.”

-More than 47,501 Navajos cast ballots in the tribe’s primary election — a nearly 39% turnout among more than 123,000 registered voters, according to unofficial results from the tribe’s election office.
+Nearly 48,000 Navajos cast ballots in the tribe’s primary election — a turnout of almost 39% among more than 123,000 registered voters, according to unofficial results from the tribe’s election office.
 The tribe generally sees a turnout of around 50%.
-The results won’t be certified until after a challenge period.
+The results still must be certified.

+Nez garnered 17,073 in the primary election, and Nygren got 12,878 votes with all 110 precincts reporting, according to unofficial results.
+They’ll choose their own running mates for the general election in the nonpartisan race.

 The reservation is bigger than 10 U.S. states, spanning 27,000 square miles (69,930 square kilometers) of high desert, forests, wind-swept mesas and mountains bordering New Mexico, Arizona and Utah.
 Its population of 406,000 is second to only the Cherokee Nation of Oklahoma.